Isa Kremer: Early life and career in Europe

 In 1914, Kremer returned to Odessa and for two years appeared in roles at the Odessa Opera and Ballet Theater; including portraying Mimì and the role of Violetta in Giuseppe Verdi's La traviata.
 "It was there she first discovered that her singing talent was not most suited to arias and she turned to folk music in Yiddish and other languages."
 She became highly active in intellectual circles, and notably became close friends with Sholem Aleichem, Hayim Nahman Bialik, Mendele Mocher Sforim, and Mark Warshawski.
 It was Bialik who inspired her to begin collecting Yiddish music and to include it in her concerts.
 Up to this point, Yiddish music had been performed solely by men, usually hazzans, within concerts.
 She gave her first folk concert in Moscow and it was a great success; from there she went to Turkey and later toured in Poland, German, France, England and elsewhere.

 She married Israel Heifetz, Russian Jewish editor of the Odessa News, who was 27 years older than she was.
 Their marriage produced one child, their daughter Toussia who was born in 1917.
 In 1922, Kremer came to America, where her concerts were very successful.
-M. Osherovitsh wrote: "Hearing Isa Kremer sing Yiddish folksongs is a must for the Jewish intelligentsia.
+M. Osherovitsh wrote: "Hearing Isa Kremer sing Yiddish folksongs is a must for the Jewish intelligentsia."

 While Odessa was her home, Kremer was also actively performing as a guest artist throughout Europe in concerts, operettas, and operas during the second decade of the 20th century.
 Among the roles in her stage repertoire were Tatyana in Pyotr Ilyich Tchaikovsky's Eugene Onegin and the title heroines in Jules Massenet's Manon and Puccini's Madama Butterfly.
 While on tour to Constantinople in 1917, the Russian Revolution occurred which proved ill fortune for Kremer and her family who were known supporters of Alexander Kerensky.
 The family's Odessa property was confiscated, Heifetz was imprisoned, and their daughter, governess, and Kremer's parents were forbidden from leaving the city.
 Kremer was eventually able to smuggle her family out of the city into Poland in 1919.
 The following year she managed to bribe city officials to release her husband from jail.
-While this family drama was going on, she made several recordings in Constantinople on the Orfeon label between 1918-1920.
+While this family drama was going on, she made several recordings in Constantinople on the Orfeon label between 1918 and 1920.

 After Kremer and her family were all reunited in Poland in 1920, the family lived briefly in Berlin but ultimately settled in Paris, France.
 Soon thereafter, Kremer separated from her husband.
 Heifetz later died while a prisoner at the Nazi concentration camp Fort Breendonk during World War II.
 In 1922, Kremer gave a concert tour of Poland which included performances of Jewish songs.
-A year later she told Jessie Abrams of The Canadian Jewish Chronicle that upon reaching Warsaw, her scheduled concert sparked an anti-Semitic riot outside the Philharmonic Concert Hall.["Chwila Poniedziałkowa"] The riot, she later said, and other experiences of antisemitism in Europe, prompted her to relocate to the United States.
+A year later she told Jessie Abrams of The Canadian Jewish Chronicle that upon reaching Warsaw, her scheduled concert sparked an anti-Semitic riot outside the Philharmonic Concert Hall.
+The riot, she later said, and other experiences of antisemitism in Europe, prompted her to relocate to the United States.